-Grant revenues decreased by \$1,010,649 due to a decrease in RLTA and E-Rate revenue.
+Grant revenues decreased by \$877,482 due to a decrease in RLTA and E-Rate revenue.

-Grant expenditures decreased by \$1,013,913 due to decrease in RLTA and E-Rate expense.
+Grant expenditures decreased by \$1,012,762 due to decrease in RLTA and E-Rate expense.

 Salaries and related expenses decreased due to a decrease in health insurance.
-Books, periodicals, and videos expense decreased due to books purchased for the Cosmos library in the prior year.
-Depreciation expense is consistent with prior year.
-Other expense items are consistent with prior year and budgets.
+Books, periodicals, and videos expense is consistent with prior year.
+Depreciation expense decreased due to assets becoming fully depreciated in the prior year.
+Other expense items increased due to additional contract services.